alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 in two parts:

 1. Left is a slide.
-2. Right is a presenter screen, showing note, section, title, subtitle and miniature of slide.
+2. Right is a presenter screen showing note, section, title, subtitle and miniature of slide.

 The special program like